 It is true that people fail to commit themselves to an exercise program because they just lose their dedication to stay focused to their exercise routine.
 We should be honest here: commitment to an exercise program is difficult sometimes.
 You have taken the major step which is to start working out to get fit and get in shape.
 However, now you realize that sticking to your everyday workout program is as hard as your first decision to start working out.

 Committing yourself to a workout program is much more simple and effortless if you give yourself motivation and make your exercise and everyday practice and part of your daily life.
-Your daily obligations, you job, your household tasks may be excuses for you not to keep up with your exercise program.
+Regular exercise takes off years of laziness as it takes away the damage people have caused to themselves by sitting and not doing anything for years.
+Your daily obligations, you job, your household tasks may be excuses for you not to keep up with your exercise program

 This is exactly where most people struggle with.
 Unlike what you believed so far that exercise may be boring, unexciting, painful or just difficult to do, it only needs persistence, patience and good scheduling.